ValoTypeDark/Ability-Randomiser/README.md

 # ⚡ Pokémon Ability Randomizer

-A desktop app for randomly drawing Pokémon abilities: useful for nuzlockes, challenge runs, or just messing around.
+A desktop app for randomly drawing Pokémon abilities: useful for "Then We Fight" style content.
 Built with Python and tkinter, works fully offline once the ability cache is set up.

 ---